ahwillia/itsneuronalblog/_posts/2015-09-11-clustering1.md

 This was surprising to me.
 I imagine that most biologists and neuroscientists come across [k-means clustering](https://en.wikipedia.org/wiki/K-means_clustering), [hierarchical clustering](https://en.wikipedia.org/wiki/Hierarchical_clustering), and similar techniques all the time in papers related to their work.
 Given how commonplace these techniques are, one would think that we have a solid handle on how they work and what can go wrong.

 This will be the first post in a short series on clustering techniques.
 I will try to explain why clustering is hard from a high-level, intuitive perspective.
 The next post will cover some more technical theoretical results.
 I'll focus on [Jon Kleinberg's paper](http://web.stanford.edu/~rezab/classes/cme305/W15/Notes/Kleinberg%20-%20impossibility%20theorem.pdf) which precisely defines an ideal clustering function, but then proves that ***no such function exists*** and that there are inevitable tradeoffs that must be made.
-In the final post, I'll cover some work I've done related to these problems.
+The final few posts will cover other theoretical work and some current projects of mine.

 <!--more-->